vijaykumar42/blogWebsite/README.md

 ## Introduction

-It's a simple blog website
+It's a simple blog website.

 ## Before you begin